theAshRose/MotherWeb.net/README.md

 # MotherWeb.net
 A multi-cloud, multi-language, and multi-container service designed for passion projects, art, educational resources, data collection, and product development serving both personal and professional collaborations.

-The ultimate goal of this project is to have a domain w/ subdomains for members' applications, portfolios or stores.
+The ultimate goal of this project is to have a domain w/ subdomains for users' apps, portfolios, products, and/or a place to test their modules/containers against compatability with other technology.
 They will either be able to use a default iteration of motherweb into their needs or update/create their own site from scratch.

 Utilizing 3 major cloud services is not only for database stability and security but so that anyone using motherweb has access to *all* major benefits of each big player/competitor in the cloud industry with the ease of interacting with a gui(graphic user interface).